 If you did in fact filed bankruptcy or had a foreclosure and you mark NO because it is deleted off a credit report, you need to think twice because by doing so you are committing mortgage fraud.

 Credit Repair And Re-Establishing Credit

-If you are going to apply for home loan after credit repair, just deleting off derogatory items off your credit report is not enough.
+If you are going to apply for a home loan after credit repair, just deleting off derogatory items off credit reports is not enough.
 You also need to re-establish your credit by adding new credit to your credit report and make sure you pay them on time.
-One 30 days late payment will drop your credit scores by at least 50 plus FICO points.
+One 30 days late payment will drop your credit scores by at least 50 plus points.
 The fastest and easiest way of rebuilding your credit is by getting 3 to 5 secured credit cards with at least a $500 credit limit on each secured credit card.